-Whether you’re at the very beginning of your journey or you’re a home buying expert, it’s always important to brush up on housing terms.
-We want to make sure you understand every step in our home buying process, and what better way to do that than by giving you a simple guide to our lingo?
-We’ll have you talking like a Clayton Built® pro, all while creating a seamless journey to your new home.
+Whether you’re at the very beginning of your home buying journey or you’re an expert, it’s always important to brush up on housing terms.
+The Clayton teams wants to make sure you understand the different steps in our home buying process, and what better way to help you do that than with this guide to all of our key lingo?
+As you get ready for move-in day, we’ll have you talking like a pro.

-Grading: Grading is shaping the soil around the home site and foundation to allow for water to drain properly.
+Grading: Shaping the soil around the home site and foundation to allow for water to drain properly.

-HUD Code: The HUD Code is the national standard manufactured homes must meet.
-It includes guidelines for frame requirements, thermal protection, plumbing, electrical and more.
+HUD Code: The national standard manufactured homes must meet.
+It includes federal guidelines for frame requirements, thermal protection, plumbing, electrical and more.
 It was put in place in 1976 by the Department of Housing and Urban Development, which manages the code and oversees enforcement.

 HUD Tag: Also referred to as the certification label, all manufactured homes built and sold must be labeled with a HUD tag that assures the homeowner the home was built according to HUD’s Manufactured Home Construction and Safety Standards.